macports/macports-webapp/docs/DEPLOYMENT.md

 ## Setting up the ports webapp

-For testing and development purposes, the ports webapp should be deployed locally.
+For testing and development purposes, the ports webapp can be deployed and populated locally.
 The main Django app is contained inside the `app` directory in the root of the project.

 ###### Project structure